Ransomware Hot Line: 800-462-8800

 24x7 Remote Help from a Top-tier Ransomware Engineer

-Ransomware requires time to steal its way across a target network.
-Because of this, ransomware attacks are typically launched on weekends and late at night, when support staff are likely to be slower to become aware of a break-in and are least able to organize a quick and forceful defense.
-The more lateral movement ransomware is able to make inside a victim's network, the more time it takes to restore basic IT services and scrambled files and the more information can be stolen and posted to the dark web.
+Ransomware needs time to steal its way through a network.
+For this reason, ransomware attacks are typically unleashed on weekends and late at night, when support staff are likely to be slower to recognize a break-in and are less able to organize a quick and coordinated response.
+The more lateral movement ransomware is able to make inside a victim's system, the more time it takes to restore core IT services and damaged files and the more information can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is intended to guide you to take the time-critical first phase in mitigating a ransomware attack by putting out the fire.
-Progent's remote ransomware expert can help businesses in the Colorado Springs metro area to identify and isolate breached servers and endpoints and guard clean resources from being penetrated.
+Progent's Ransomware Hot Line is intended to guide you to take the urgent first step in mitigating a ransomware attack by containing the malware.
+Progent's remote ransomware engineers can assist businesses in the Colorado Springs area to identify and isolate breached devices and protect clean assets from being penetrated.

-If your network has been penetrated by any version of ransomware, act fast.
-Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.
+If your system has been penetrated by any strain of ransomware, act fast.
+Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Progent's Ransomware Response Expertise Offered in Colorado Springs
+Progent's Ransomware Recovery Services Offered in Colorado Springs

-Current variants of ransomware such as Ryuk, Sodinokibi, DopplePaymer, and Nephilim encrypt online data and infiltrate any accessible system restores and backups.
-Files synched to the cloud can also be impacted.
-For a vulnerable environment, this can make automated recovery almost impossible and basically sets the datacenter back to square one.
-So-called Threat Actors, the hackers behind a ransomware attack, insist on a settlement fee for the decryption tools needed to unlock scrambled data.
-Ransomware attacks also attempt to exfiltrate information and hackers require an additional payment for not posting this data on the dark web.
-Even if you can rollback your network to an acceptable date in time, exfiltration can be a big problem according to the sensitivity of the downloaded data.
+Current strains of ransomware like Ryuk, Sodinokibi, Netwalker, and Egregor encrypt online files and infiltrate any accessible system restores.
+Files synched to the cloud can also be corrupted.
+For a poorly defended network, this can make system recovery almost impossible and basically throws the datacenter back to square one.
+So-called Threat Actors, the cybercriminals behind a ransomware assault, insist on a settlement payment for the decryption tools needed to unlock encrypted files.
+Ransomware attacks also try to steal (or "exfiltrate") information and hackers demand an additional payment for not posting this data or selling it.
+Even if you can rollback your system to a tolerable point in time, exfiltration can be a major problem according to the nature of the downloaded data.

-The recovery work subsequent to ransomware attack has a number of distinct phases, the majority of which can proceed in parallel if the recovery workgroup has enough members with the required skill sets.
+The restoration work after a ransomware attack has a number of crucial phases, most of which can be performed concurrently if the recovery workgroup has a sufficient number of members with the necessary skill sets.

-- Containment: This urgent first response involves arresting the lateral progress of ransomware across your network.
-The more time a ransomware assault is allowed to run unchecked, the longer and more expensive the restoration process.
-Because of this, Progent maintains a round-the-clock Ransomware Hotline monitored by seasoned ransomware response experts.
-Quarantine processes include cutting off infected endpoint devices from the rest of network to block the spread, documenting the environment, and protecting entry points.
+- Containment: This time-critical first step requires blocking the sideways progress of the attack across your IT system.
+The more time a ransomware attack is allowed to run unchecked, the longer and more costly the restoration effort.
+Because of this, Progent keeps a 24x7 Ransomware Hotline staffed by seasoned ransomware response experts.
+Quarantine activities include isolating affected endpoint devices from the rest of network to minimize the contagion, documenting the environment, and securing entry points.

-- System continuity: This covers bringing back the IT system to a minimal acceptable degree of functionality with the shortest possible delay.
-This effort is usually at the highest level of urgency for the victims of the ransomware attack, who often see it as a life-or-death issue for their company.
-This project also requires the widest range of IT abilities that cover domain controllers, DHCP servers, physical and virtual servers, desktops, notebooks and mobile phones, databases, productivity and mission-critical applications, network topology, and safe endpoint access management.
-Progent's ransomware recovery experts use advanced workgroup tools to coordinate the complicated restoration effort.
-Progent appreciates the importance of working rapidly, continuously, and in unison with a client's managers and network support group to prioritize activity and to get critical resources back online as fast as possible.
+- System continuity: This covers restoring the network to a minimal acceptable level of functionality with the shortest possible delay.
+This effort is usually the top priority for the victims of the ransomware assault, who often perceive it to be a life-or-death issue for their business.
+This activity also demands the broadest array of IT skills that cover domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and mobile phones, databases, office and mission-critical apps, network architecture, and secure endpoint access.
+Progent's ransomware recovery experts use advanced workgroup platforms to coordinate the multi-faceted recovery process.
+Progent appreciates the importance of working quickly, tirelessly, and in unison with a customer's managers and network support group to prioritize activity and to get essential resources back online as quickly as feasible.

-- Data restoration: The work necessary to recover data impacted by a ransomware assault depends on the state of the network, how many files are affected, and what recovery techniques are needed.
-Ransomware assaults can take down pivotal databases which, if not gracefully shut down, might need to be rebuilt from scratch.
-This can include DNS and Active Directory (AD) databases.
-Microsoft Exchange and SQL Server depend on Active Directory, and many ERP and other business-critical platforms depend on Microsoft SQL Server.
-Often some detective work may be required to locate undamaged data.
-For example, non-encrypted OST files may exist on employees' PCs and laptops that were not connected during the ransomware attack.
+- Data recovery: The effort necessary to recover files impacted by a ransomware assault varies according to the condition of the systems, how many files are affected, and what recovery methods are required.
+Ransomware attacks can destroy critical databases which, if not gracefully closed, may need to be reconstructed from scratch.
+This can include DNS and AD databases.
+Exchange and SQL Server depend on Active Directory, and many ERP and other business-critical platforms are powered by SQL Server.
+Often some detective work could be needed to find undamaged data.
+For example, undamaged OST files (Outlook Email Offline Folder Files) may have survived on staff PCs and laptops that were not connected at the time of the ransomware attack.

-- Setting up advanced antivirus/ransomware defense: ProSight ASM gives small and medium-sized businesses the advantages of the identical AV technology implemented by many of the world's largest corporations including Netflix, Visa, and NASDAQ.
-By delivering in-line malware blocking, identification, mitigation, recovery and analysis in one integrated platform, Progent's ASM reduces total cost of ownership, simplifies management, and expedites resumption of operations.
-The next-generation endpoint protection engine incorporated in Progent's Active Security Monitoring was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
-Find out about Progent's ProSight Active Security Monitoring endpoint protection and ransomware defense.
+- Setting up advanced AV/ransomware defense: Progent's Active Security Monitoring offers small and medium-sized companies the benefits of the same anti-virus technology deployed by some of the world's biggest enterprises such as Netflix, Visa, and Salesforce.
+By delivering real-time malware blocking, classification, containment, restoration and forensics in one integrated platform, ProSight ASM lowers TCO, simplifies administration, and expedites operational continuity.
+The next-generation endpoint protection (NGEP) incorporated in Progent's ProSight ASM was ranked by Gartner Group as the "most visionary Endpoint Protection Platform."
+Find out about Progent's ProSight Active Security Monitoring endpoint protection and ransomware recovery.

-- Negotiation with the hacker Progent is experienced in negotiating settlements with threat actors.
-This calls for working closely with the victim and the insurance provider, if there is one.
-Services include establishing the type of ransomware involved in the attack; identifying and establishing communications the hacker persona; testing decryption capabilities; deciding on a settlement amount with the ransomware victim and the cyber insurance carrier; negotiating a settlement and timeline with the hacker; checking adherence to anti-money laundering sanctions; carrying out the crypto-currency transfer to the hacker; acquiring, reviewing, and operating the decryption tool; troubleshooting failed files; creating a pristine environment; mapping and reconnecting drives to match exactly their pre-encryption state; and recovering computers and software services.
+- Negotiating a settlement with the hacker Progent has experience negotiating ransom settlements with hackers.
+This calls for working closely with the victim and the cyber insurance provider, if any.
+Activities consist of establishing the type of ransomware used in the assault; identifying and establishing communications the hacker persona; verifying decryption capabilities; deciding on a settlement with the ransomware victim and the insurance provider; establishing a settlement and timeline with the hacker; checking adherence to anti-money laundering regulations; carrying out the crypto-currency transfer to the hacker; receiving, reviewing, and using the decryptor tool; debugging decryption problems; building a clean environment; mapping and connecting datastores to reflect exactly their pre-encryption state; and reprovisioning physical and virtual devices and services.

-- Forensic analysis: This process is aimed at learning the ransomware assault's storyline across the targeted network from beginning to end.
-This history of how a ransomware attack progressed within the network assists you to assess the impact and uncovers shortcomings in policies or processes that need to be rectified to avoid later breaches.
-Forensics involves the examination of all logs, registry, Group Policy Object (GPO), Active Directory (AD), DNS servers, routers, firewalls, scheduled tasks, and core Windows systems to check for variations.
-Forensics is commonly given a top priority by the insurance provider.
-Because forensic analysis can be time consuming, it is vital that other key activities like business continuity are performed concurrently.
-Progent has a large roster of information technology and cybersecurity professionals with the skills required to perform activities for containment, operational continuity, and data recovery without disrupting forensics.
+- Forensic analysis: This activity involves learning the ransomware attack's progress throughout the network from beginning to end.
+This audit trail of the way a ransomware assault travelled within the network assists you to evaluate the damage and highlights gaps in policies or work habits that should be corrected to avoid later breaches.
+Forensics involves the examination of all logs, registry, Group Policy Object, AD, DNS, routers, firewalls, schedulers, and basic Windows systems to check for variations.
+Forensics is commonly assigned a high priority by the insurance carrier.
+Because forensics can be time consuming, it is vital that other key activities such as operational resumption are executed in parallel.
+Progent has an extensive team of information technology and cybersecurity professionals with the knowledge and experience required to perform the work of containment, business resumption, and data recovery without interfering with forensics.

-Progent has provided remote and onsite IT services throughout the U.S. for more than 20 years and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's roster of SBEs includes professionals who have earned advanced certifications in foundation technology platforms including Cisco infrastructure, VMware virtualization, and major distributions of Linux.
-Progent's data security experts have earned industry-recognized certifications such as CISM, CISSP-ISSAP, and GIAC.
+Progent has provided remote and on-premises network services throughout the United States for more than 20 years and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's roster of SBEs includes professionals who have been awarded high-level certifications in core technology platforms such as Cisco infrastructure, VMware virtualization, and popular Linux distros.
+Progent's data security experts have earned internationally recognized certifications including CISM, CISSP-ISSAP, and GIAC.
 (See Progent's certifications).
-Progent also has top-tier support in financial and Enterprise Resource Planning applications.
-This broad array of expertise gives Progent the ability to identify and integrate the surviving parts of your network following a ransomware assault and reconstruct them rapidly into a viable system.
-Progent has collaborated with top cyber insurance providers including Chubb to help businesses clean up after ransomware assaults.
+Progent also offers guidance in financial management and ERP application software.
+This broad array of skills gives Progent the ability to salvage and integrate the undamaged pieces of your IT environment following a ransomware intrusion and rebuild them quickly into a viable system.
+Progent has worked with top cyber insurance carriers like Chubb to help businesses recover from ransomware assaults.

-Contact Progent for Ransomware Cleanup Consulting in Colorado Springs
+Contact Progent for Ransomware Cleanup Expertise in Colorado Springs

-For ransomware system restoration consulting services in the Colorado Springs area, phone Progent at 800-462-8800 or see Contact Progent.
+For ransomware recovery consulting services in the Colorado Springs metro area, call Progent at 800-462-8800 or see Contact Progent.